-Delivery of the Police and Crime Plans is the responsibility of the Chief Constable.
-Performance is monitored at the Strategic Management Board (SMB).
-The PCC and Chief Executive attend and scrutinise progress.
-In addition, fortnightly Joint Business Meetings manage progress on specific issues.
-At these meetings the PCC and CC challenge performance where there are concerns, seek further information and analysis to understand where changes should be made to improve service delivery or ensure that officers and staff receive training that they need.
+Delivery of the Police and Crime Plan is the responsibility of the Chief Constable.
+Performance is monitored at the Strategic Management Board (SMB), underpinned by a number of Operational Delivery Groups (ODGs), and other boards.
+The PCC and interim Chief of Staff scrutinise progress, along with performance, at a monthly Scrutiny meeting with the Chief Constable and his team.

+Fortnightly Joint Business Meetings manage progress on specific issues.
+At these meetings the PCC and CC challenge performance where there are concerns, seek further information and analysis to understand where changes should be made, and / or direction given, to improve service delivery.
+A quarterly update on the financial position is presented by the CFO.

 The performance management framework, whilst supporting delivery of the plan is refreshed annually to ensure that it focuses on emerging priority area needs and in particular the needs of victims of crime and the vulnerable within our communities.

-In February Northumbria received Her Majesty's Inspectorate of Constabulary (HMIC) PEEL inspections findings and these can be accessed at https://www.justiceinspectorates.gov.uk/hmic/peel-assessments/peel-2016/northumbria/.
-The PCC and CC were pleased overall, with all categories receiving a 'good' assessment rating, but not complacent.
-In Northumbria we want to keep raising the bar, making improvements and developing the talent making sure we are suitably equipped to take the Force into the future.
+In April, Northumbria received Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) PEEL inspections findings and these can be accessed at PEEL 2017.
+All categories received a 'good' assessment rating.
+In Northumbria, we want to keep raising the bar, making improvements and developing the talent to provide outstanding services to the public.